←

 their epic quest against evil (Tabaluga), rebellious girls who question laws and conventions through the power of play and wonder (Momo), an oddball protagonist who lives on the fringes of

-society and seems to live in his own world in the middle of everybody else (Peter Lustig)...
+society and seems to live in their own world in the middle of everyone else's (Peter Lustig)...
 I wasn't surprised at all when I read the wikipedia page later and learned that Pippi Longstocking

 (which was HUGE in Germany) was one of the inspirations for Pepperminta.